Faculty of Early Years and Education

-You will produce a portfolio of evidence to demonstrate the development of the knowledge, skills and behaviours required of the standards and your diploma.
-This will be internal and externally quality assured.
+You will produce a portfolio of evidence to demonstrate the development of your knowledge, skills and behaviours as you progress towards your end point assessment.

 No formal qualifications are required for this course, although evidence of personal progression from previous education establishments would be beneficial.

 These courses are specifically designed for learners with a special educational need (SEND).